Jiangshi: Myth and legend

 Actual corpse-driving using manual labor gave rise to legends and rumors of the use of Taoist sorcery to transport dead bodies.
-According to these tales, the relatives of a person who died far away from home could not afford vehicles to have the deceased person's body transported home for burial, so they would hire a Taoist priest to conduct a ritual to reanimate the dead person and teach him/her to "hop" their way home.
+According to these tales, the relatives of a person who died far away from home could not afford vehicles to have the deceased person's body transported home for burial, so they would hire a Taoist priest to conduct a ritual to reanimate the dead person and teach them to "hop" their way home.
 The priests would transport the corpses only at night and would ring bells to notify others in the vicinity of their presence because it was considered bad luck for a living person to set eyes upon a jiang shi.

 Some speculate that the stories about jiang shi were originally made up by smugglers who disguised their illegal activities as corpse transportation and wanted to scare off law enforcement officers.

 Similar folklore

 Archaeologists have found revenant and what appear to be deviant burials dating back to 4500–3800 BC in Cyprus.
 Those born as illegitimate children, with abnormalities, or on inauspicious days, or who were victims of murder, drowning, suicide, curses, or the Black Death were thought to have had the potential to be a vampire.
 A suspected vampire would be incinerated or dismembered to prevent their return.
 Other preventive methods included deep buried burial, prone burials, and tying, staking, or pinning corpses with stones.
 These types of burials have been discovered in numerous locations, including Egypt, Greece, and Rome.
 Slavic folklore references vampires and preventions dating back to the 11th century with Drawsko, Poland being home to some of these burial sites and early discoveries of such practices.
 The three primary areas of focus upon burial to prevent vampirism were the mouth, the hands, and the feet, as the mouth is used for feeding, the hands are used for grasping victims, and the feet are used for movement.
-Folklore and burial practices dealing with revenants can also be traced back to Norse mythology with draugr or draug(s) that closely resemble stories of jiangshis.
-These draugr were also re-animated corpses that rose from their graves, and many of the various accounts report the draugr to be sighted far from its initial burial site.
+Folklore and burial practices dealing with revenants can also be traced back to Norse mythology with draugar or draug(s) that closely resemble stories of jiangshis.
+These draugar were also re-animated corpses that rose from their graves, and many of the various accounts report the draugr to be sighted far from its initial burial site.